 First, start with a budget.
 Find your desired engagement ring setting and use the remainder of your budget to find the right diamond to match the setting.

-2. The 4 Cs of Diamonds: Cut, Color, Clarity and Carat Weight
+2. The 4 Cs of Buying a Diamond: Cut, Color, Clarity and Carat Weight

 Understanding the basics will help you determine what kind of diamond is going to work best for your budget and quality requirements.